 Official Recruiters of South Korea's EPIK Program

 Premier TEFL has been awarded the 2023 Official Recruiter status from South Korea for their Government sponsored English teacher program.
-This hugely popular initiative is run by the National Institute of International Education (NIIED) and has been in existence since 1995.

 Apply with us for exclusive support during your application and pre-departure preparations.
 You’ll come highly recommended as a Premier TEFL candidate.